-New on the latest model is the 7" Smart HD web-enabled touchscreen, allowing you to watch videos, surf the internet and use the company's built-in iFit Coach technology.
-It's a nice upgrade from the basic LCD monitors found on most treadmills under $1,500, and makes for a much more immersive experience.
+New on the latest model is the 10" Smart HD touchscreen, allowing you to tap into the company's built-in iFit workout technology.
+It's a nice upgrade from the basic LCD monitors found on most treadmills in this price range, and makes for a much more immersive experience.

-iFit Coach Plus, the latest version of the company's interactive training program, gives you an endless array of additional workouts on top of the 50 that are built into the machine.
-I
+The new iFit, the latest version of the company's interactive training program, gives you an endless array of additional workouts to choose from, whether you're a beginner, a serious runner or anything in between.

-UPDATE: As of mid-2018 you get a free iFit subscription for one year as part of your purchase.
+UPDATE: Currently you get a free iFit subscription for one year as part of your purchase.
 So you can try it out at no cost, a great deal that may not last.

 Overall the NordicTrack Commercial 1750 reviews have been emphatically positive for the price-to-value quality of this series.

-And for the new year, the company has extended the warranty from 3 years parts and 1-yr labor, to 5 years parts and 2 years labor, a sign of the company's confidence in the quality of the machine.
+And for the new year, the company has extended the warranty from 5 years frame to 10 years, a sign of the company's confidence in the quality of the machine.
 It's always a good sign to see a stronger warranty.

 Some of the notable extras include Space Saver easy folding capability, Dual AutoBreeze workout fans, two 3" amplified speakers, accessory tray and pivoting tablet holder.